awslabs/aws-track-and-trace/README.md

 The `cdk deploy` task will synchronously create the resources and wait for their completion, so you will see all progress appearing in the console.
 To see the detailed status of the deployment, you can also follow it from the [CloudFormation console](https://eu-west-1.console.aws.amazon.com/cloudformation/home).
 Once the infrastructure finishes deploying, we could safely continue to the next steps.

 Is your infrastructure not deploying correctly?
-Take a look at the [TROUBLESHOOTING](./TROUBLESHOOTING.md#failed-during-infrastructure-spin-up)
+Take a look at the [TROUBLESHOOTING](./TROUBLESHOOTING.md#failed-during-infrastructure-spin-up) section.

 _NOTE: Remember to execute the [After deployment manual steps](./MANUAL_CONFIG.md#after-deployment)_ to fully configure the infrastructure once it finishes deploying.